rtoddMMU/Drought_Iowa/README.md

 # Drought_1
-Re-Doing the Riffamonas Drought project after uninstalling Anaconda for windows and installing miniconda on WSL.
+Re-Doing the Riffamonas Drought But plotting all weather stations in iowa.